Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Average 1–2

-Profit and Loss 1–2
+Profit and Loss (including Discount) 2–3

 Simple Interest and Compound Interest 1–2

-Time and Work 1–2
+Time and Work / Pipes and Cisterns 1–2

 Time, Speed and Distance 1–2

-Algebra (basic equations, identities) 1–2
+Algebra (linear equations, basic identities) 1–2

-Geometry (angles, triangles, circles — basic) 1–2
+Geometry (angles, triangles, circles — Class 9–10 basics) 1–2

 Mensuration (area and perimeter — 2D shapes) 1–2